Jusuf Kalla

-Muhammad Jusuf Kalla (born 15 May 1942), commonly referred to by his initials JK, is an Indonesian politician and businessman who served as the 10th and 12th Vice President of Indonesia, the only Vice President in Indonesian history to serve two non-consecutive terms in office (2004–2009 and 2014–2019).
-(Note: He is therefore the only person to be counted twice in the numbering of the vice presidents.)
-He was unsuccessful as Golkar's presidential nominee in the 2009 presidential election.
+Muhammad Jusuf Kalla (born 15 May 1942), commonly referred to by his initials JK, is an Indonesian politician and businessman who served as the 10th and 12th Vice President of Indonesia from 2004 to 2019, the only Vice President to serve two non-consecutive terms in office.
+He was the Golkar Party's presidential nominee in the 2009 presidential election.
 Before Kalla declared himself as the running mate for Joko Widodo in the 2014 presidential election, a 2012 poll placed his popularity among likely voters in the top three contenders for the presidency and ahead of his own party's nominee Aburizal Bakrie.

-Since 2009 Kalla serves as the chairman of the Indonesian Red Cross Society.
+Kalla has served as the chairman of the Indonesian Red Cross Society since 2009.

 Early life

 Kalla was born on 15 May 1942 in Watampone, which now sits in South Sulawesi.
 His parents were Hadji Kalla, a local businessman and Athirah, a woman who sold Buginese silk for a living.
 He was the second of 10 children.

 After completing school, Kalla attended Hasanuddin University in Makassar.
 At the university, he became active in the Indonesian Student Action Front (KAMI), a student organization which supported General Suharto in his bid to gain power from President Sukarno.
 Kalla was elected as chair of South Sulawesi branch of KAMI.
 He showed interest in a political career, becoming a member of the Regional People's Representative Council (DPRD) and chairman of the Youth Division of Golkar when it was still organised under a Joint Secretariat (Sekretariat Bersama or Sekber) format.